dalmaufc/py_groupproject/README.md

 # Contact Information
 You can reach the group via its conglomerate email address, mdb2024s1group3@gmail.com, or via the group members individual IE University email addresses.

+# Additional Information
+There are many iterative versions of the application available in the GitHub repository, 'How_Does_Our_App_Works?.py' being the final python script.
+Please note that other files, stored in the test_code folder, are previous versions where you can see our applications development - however these files are unnecessary to launch the application in a successful manner.
+The pages folder is crucial for the app's "Choose a Stock" page.
+The 'simfin_api.py' script provides the API wrapper necessary for the various functions referenced in the API script.
+Finally the 'mag7_final_model.json' file holds the predictive ML algorithm.
+It is already trained and doesn't need further development/alteration.
+Lastly, the requirements.txt, README.md and .gitignore files work as assumed.